fodorbalint/PathMaker/readme0.md

 As the sizes grow, it will be impossible to run through all cases with one computer in a reasonable time.
 In order to discover the patterns, we need to run the program randomly.

-Is it possible to develop an algorythm that works for all sizes?
+Is it possible to develop an algorithm that works for all sizes?
 The edge-related and area-counting rules are universal, but the size-specific rules get more and more complex.
 Can you define them with one statement?

 I have made statistics about how many random walkthroughs you can complete on different grids using the 7 x 7-specific and the universal rules before running into an error.
 Based on 1000 attempts, here are the results: